Akatsuki667/holbertonschool-chatgpt-introduction/debugging/README.md

 - Use ChatGPT to document the code
 - Add the comments to this code.
 You should have 3 sections: function description, parameters and returns.

-#### Game Overview
-- Minesweeper is a puzzle game where the player must clear a field of hidden “mines” without detonating any of them, using clues about the number of neighboring mines in each field.

 ### 5. Error Handling - Python Checkbook